boldandbrad/euchre-cli/README.md

 * 'Ace no face' mode
 * Three handed euchre mode
 * Install with homebrew on mac and linux ?
-* Install with Chocolatey on windows ?
+* Install with Chocolatey/Scoop on windows ?

+### Probably never but would be cool, right? 🤷

+* Ability to connect to and play with your friends online
+* Integrate this into a larger tool called "cards-cli" or something with other available card games.